-The action of this officer at this battle, known in history as the battle of Chippewa, was supposed by his superior officers to have had a deter-
+The action of this officer at this battle, known in history as the battle of Chippewa, was supposed by his superior officers to have had a determining influence in securing the success of the American Army.

-General Scott, in his report, said, "The self-possession of Major Mc-Neil under fire was unequaled," and "the flank movement of the gallant McNeil in this important battle turned the fortunes of the day and gave victory to the American troops.
+General Scott, in his report, said, "The self-possession of Major McNeil under fire was unequaled," and "the flank movement of the gallant McNeil in this important battle turned the fortunes of the day and gave victory to the American troops."

-General Jessup declares:
+General Jesup declares:

-I followed the Eleventh Regiment with my command over the bridge.
-I had ample opportunity of witnessing the conduct of Major McNeil.
+"I followed the Eleventh Regiment with my command over the bridge.
+I had ample opportunity of witnessing the conduct of Major MoNeil.
 He formed his regiment under fire of the enemy with the accuracy of a parade.
-He promptly availed himself of every advantage presented, and he wielded his force with great coolness and judgment, and on his own responsibility and without orders made the decisive movement at Chippewa.
+He promptly availed himself of every advantage presented, and he wielded his force with great coolness and judgment, and on his own responsibility and without orders made the decisive movement at Chippewa."